fedeghe/unicodeist/README.md

         - move it to the bottom (`z-index`)
         - center it horizontally ...almost
         - center it vertically ...almost
+        - open an additional styles editor
+        - swap the symbol into a different one

     - change the `font-family`
     - toggle italic style